danielegirardi/lpdid/LPDID_CHANGELOG.md

 # Changelog for -lpdid- Stata command

-All significant changes to `lpdid`, the Stata command implementing the Local Projections Difference-in-Differences (LP-DiD) estimator of Dube, Girardi, Jordà and Taylor (*Journal of Applied Econometrics*, 2025).
+This document lists all significant changes to `lpdid`, the Stata command implementing the Local Projections Difference-in-Differences (LP-DiD) estimator of Dube, Girardi, Jordà and Taylor (*Journal of Applied Econometrics*, 2025).